 The changing role for pharmacists and other healthcare professionals continues to allow the School to also develop and refresh a portfolio of postgraduate courses, including a multidisciplinary Postgraduate Certificate in Independent and Supplementary Prescribing and a Master’s programme in Medicines Management and the MSc in General Pharmacy Practice for hospital pharmacists.
 As a dynamic school we have a commitment to the provision of lifelong learning and Continuing Professional Development (CPD) and we offer a range of short courses for pharmacists and other health care professionals as exemplified by our Skills for MURs course, which has now attracted many thousands of practising pharmacists.

-Beyond pharmacy we offer undergraduate teaching in pharmacology, physiology (BSc and BSc with Foundation year) and from 2016 chemistry.
+Beyond pharmacy we offer undergraduate teaching in pharmacology, physiology (BSc and BSc with Foundation year).
 The BSc with Foundation year in pharmacology and physiology has been specifically designed to bridge the knowledge gap for those students who lack the traditional qualifications (number, nature or subject mix) suitable for direct entry onto the BSc undergraduate degree, or whose career aspirations have evolved.
 In these programmes we aim to provide students with a broad theoretical knowledge and depth of practical skills in several core fundamental science subjects.
 We also aim to furnish students with the relevant analytical and problem solving skills and techniques, with which to apply their knowledge in a meaningful scientific way.
 The students on this programme will be embedded in a knowledge-rich environment, and will acquire experience through lectures, tutorials, laboratory-practical classes and student-centered workshops.
-Student have the opportunity to take a year of work placement practical experience after the second year of their BSc programme.
+Students have the opportunity to take a year of work placement practical experience after the second year of their BSc programme.

 The School has an experienced and dedicated team of staff comprising academic scientists, pharmacists and teacher practitioners from community pharmacy and the NHS, together with teaching support, technical, and administrative personnel.

-I hope that the website will provide you with the information you require to help you make the right choice for your future, please contact us if you have any further questions about the School.
+We hope that the website will provide you with the information you require to help you make the right choice for your future, please contact us if you have any further questions about the School.

 The Medway School of Pharmacy mission is